Here is plan for meal planning if you are a hardgainer.

 Figure Out Your Protein

-Protein is by far the most important nutrient for building muscle.
+Protein is by far the most important nutrient for building muscle mass.
 It literally turns on the signal to construct muscle while providing the building blocks needed to construct said muscle.
 You need enough to repair damage, maintain good health, and optimize hormones as well.
 Research finds this to be around 0.8-1 gram per pound of bodyweight as a safe range for all related benefits.

 Once you figure out your protein, treat that as a minimum.
 I like to have hardgaining clients aim for 0.8 grams per pound of bodyweight per day.
 This gives them a minimum to target for that gives them maximum muscle growth, but it’s not so high that it limits their appetite because protein can be quite filling, not to mention expensive.
 If your protein limits your appetite, you can start utilizing more shakes instead of whole food.